harrypatton/algorithms/leetcode/441-arrange-coins.md

 2. Is there any better way to reduce the scope `n`?
 In previous solution, we just try 1 until the result so it is O(n).
 	* Double checking the formula again, we can get `sqrt(2) * sqrt(n) - 2 < m < sqrt(2) * sqrt(n)`, so we find both lower and upper bound.
 	* Use lower bounds as the baseline.
 We cannot just use `m*(m+1) /2` because it may overflow so we need to divide by 2 first (the order is based on even or odd).

+##Learning
+1. In solution #2, we get an upper and lower bounds.
+Discussion page shows we know the number at once without any bounds.
+Check it out.